Anthias-Labs/flare/README.md

 `flare wallet-recover`: gets keypair from a given mnemonic

 ### Utils (Additional):
 `flare sign`: sign an arbitrary message with a given private key

+`flare address-derive`: derives address from a keypair file

 ## Roadmap
 - [X] Reading wallet SOL balance from chain